devuri/Minimal-Todo/README.md

 * Finnish by [Miikka Andersson](https://github.com/miikande) <br>

 ##Contributing
-Looking to contribute something to Minimal?
+Looking to contribute something to Mini Todo?
 [Here's how you can help](/Contributing.md).

 #License: